Is your garden hose ruining the look of your garden? Don’t know how to store it to make it look pretty?

 Make Your Garden Hose Disappear

 Don’t like how your garden hose looks?
 Has it seen better days?
 I’ve got an idea!
-Store it in a hideaway reel box and make it disappear!
+Store it in a hideaway hose box and make it disappear!
 Problem solved!

 Make Your Planter Work Double Duty

 What a clever idea!
-Who knew you could store your garden hose in a planter with a little bit of skill and creativity?
+Who knew you could use a planter as a hose box with a little bit of skill and creativity?
+I never expected to use my patio furniture for my coiled hose, but here we are!

 You can give your wooden planter a dual purpose by building a storage compartment underneath it.
 You can leave it at that or install a hose reel inside, as well.
-You can pick a good hose reel for your DIY project from my review list.
+You can pick a good garden hose storage for your DIY project from my review list

 A Bronze Pot With New Purpose

 Is your bronze pot collecting dust in the garage?
-Give it a new purpose and use it to store your garden hose!
+I suggest you give it a new purpose and use it to store your garden hose pot!
 It will add a much-needed antique element to your backyard!

-I love this storage idea because it is simple and it works.
-All you need to do is wipe down your bronze pot to give it some shine.
-Place it next to your house spigot and let it serve its new purpose.
+I love this hose storage idea because it is simple and it works.
+All you need to do is wipe down your bronze pot to give it some shine, according to this guide by Bob Vila, one of the most trusted websites (and people) for home improvement.
+Place it next to your house spigot and let it serve its new purpose as a hose pot.

 If you don’t have a bronze pot, you can try using a big clay or resin planter instead.
-Surround it with potted succulents to create a beautiful arrangement in your backyard.
+Surround it with potted succulents and some patio furniture or garden tools to create a beautiful arrangement in your backyard.

 This One Is For Car Lovers

-Do you have a spare car tire rim in your garage?
+Do you have an old tire rim in your garage?
 Why not use it as a hose reel?
 It is strong and big enough to hold your entire garden hose.

-I love the idea of upcycling old car parts and giving them a new purpose in life.
+I love the idea of upcycling old car parts, like an old tire rim,and giving them a new purpose in life.
 It is a great way to reduce waste and to save some money.
-That’s exactly why I had to present this garden hose storage idea to you.

-Once the car rim is fully dry, you can mount it directly on the side of the house, or you can hang it on a post to create a water station.
+Once the tire rim is fully dry, you can mount it directly on the side of the house, or you can hang it on a post to create a water station

 Traditional Is Not Boring